DigitalBridge: Early applied AI in retail

 From AI research to commercial product

-As we transitioned to a web-based experience, my focus was on bridging research and product:
+My focus was on bridging research and product:

-The screenshot of the updated web app.
+The screenshot of the updated tablet-optimised web app.

-The web version of the app.
+The tablet-optimised version of the web app.

 The result was one of the first browser-based virtual try-on tools for home décor, enabling users to upload a photo and see real products from partner retailers in their own rooms.